ventus-ag/documentation/content/products/networking/subnets.md

 ✅ All Subnets that will be added to one Router will be connected to each other:
 ![](../../../assets/images/networks/19.png?classes=border,shadow)

-{{% notice note %}}
 📌 If Router has an external gateway enabled, the Subnets added to this router will be able to access the Internet.
-{{% /notice %}}

 💡 For more information about Routers, please, see the next article - [Routers](https://docs.ventuscloud.eu/products/networking/routers/).

 ## Edit Subnet